The City of San Rafael and GWC teamed up for Coastal Cleanup Day 2017!

 Coastal Cleanup Day is an annual event in California and around the country.
 Everyone helps keep waterways and shorelines clean.

-Bring your own kayak, canoe or rowboat (and life vest), or join a group that will clean on land walking nearby paths.
-Help remove trash from this sensitive creek and marsh which provide habitat for birds and other wildlife.
+We are respectful of native wildlife when helping remove trash from this sensitive creek and marsh which provide habitat for birds and other wildlife.

 Meet 10:30 AM at McInnis Boat Dock.